OpenFAST/openfast/docs/source/user/hydrodyn/modeling_considerations.rst

 (**AddBLin**), and a 6x6 quadratic drag matrix (**AddBQuad**).
-These terms can be used, e.g., to model a linearized mooring system, to augment strip-theory members with a linear hydrostatic restoring matrix (see Section 6.8.3), or to “tune” HydroDyn to match damping to experimental results, such as free-decay tests.
+These terms can be used, e.g., to model a linearized mooring system, to augment strip-theory members with a linear hydrostatic restoring matrix (see :numref:`hd-modeling-hydrostatic-restoring-strip-theory`), or to "tune" HydroDyn to match damping to experimental results, such as free-decay tests.
 While likely most useful for floating systems, these matrices can also be used for fixed-bottom systems; in both cases, the resulting load is applied at the WRP, which